 See Colo.
 Rev. Stat. § 38-12-507 for state law on rent withholding.

-Colorado landlords, just like their counterparts elsewhere, have a right to evict their tenants under certain situations.
+An eviction is always a landlords last resort.
+That being said, Colorado landlords, just like their counterparts elsewhere, have a right to evict their tenants under certain situations.
 These situations include, for example, the nonpayment of rent, violation of the lease agreement, and illegal acts.
 Needless to say, the reason for eviction must not be a retaliatory act or for discriminatory reasons.

 Tenant Protection Against Retaliation in Colorado